giabaio/BCEA/CONTRIBUTING.md

 -   Run **all** the tests to assure nothing else was accidentally broken, also keep an eye on the test coverage metric.
 -   Commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser

+## Style guide

+The style used throughout follows the [Tidyverse style guide](https://style.tidyverse.org/).
+This may not be applied 100% of the time but this is the aspiration.

 ## Copyright issues

 -   On submission, it is crucial your PR includes the following statement: